farazmsiddiqi/tcp-from-scratch/README.md

 Recieve duplicate ACK: Check if ACK sequence number is == HACK and increment duplicate ACK counter.

-**TBD**
-Slow start to congestion avoidance: If congestion window size reaches SST then switch to congestion window state (ENUM).
-Slow Start to Fast Recovery:
+#### Fast Recovery:
 If duplicate ACK counter reaches threshold switch to Fast recovery state.
 Then, Set SST equal to CW/2.
 Next, set Congestion window size and expand or contract window equal to SST + duplicate ACK count.
 Re-send packet at the head of the sender window.
+Slow start to congestion avoidance: If congestion window size reaches SST then switch to congestion window state (ENUM).

-CONGESTION AVOIDANCE
+#### CONGESTION AVOIDANCE
 Recieve new ACK: Check if ACK sequence number is higher than HACK, next expand congestion window and window size variable by current congestion window size + 1/floor(congestion window size) and repeat (highest ACK seen - new ACK sequence number) times.
 Set highest ACK seen and mark all packets with sequence number <= newest ACK